bert2/FParsec.CSharp/README.md

 using Chars = FParsec.CharStream<Microsoft.FSharp.Core.Unit>;
 ```

 Unfortunately C# does not support type aliases with open generics.
-Hence if you want to simplify the type of parser you will have to do it for each of the possible `Reply<T>`s you are using:
+Hence if you want to simplify the type of a parser you will have to do it for each of the possible `Reply<T>`s you are using:

 ```C#
 using StringParser = Microsoft.FSharp.Core.FSharpFunc<FParsec.CharStream<Microsoft.FSharp.Core.Unit>, FParsec.Reply<string>>;